RIFLES PART 3:

 90329

-Source: Report of Finnish Defence Forces GHQ Ordnance department concerning weaponry belonging to its area of expertise manufactured in Finland 1935 - 1945.
+Source: Report of Finnish Defence Forces GHQ Ordnance Department concerning weaponry belonging to its area of expertise manufactured in Finland 1935 - 1945.
 T20207/F16 sal, Finnish Military Archives.
-Notice: The table doesn't include rifles delivered to home front troops.
-From manufacturers especially AV1 could also be called "assembly plant" for a good reason.
+Notice: The table does not include rifles delivered to home front troops.
+Also, instead of being called manufacturer, it might be more accurate to call AV3 a "assembly plant", since it had minimal role in manufacturing the parts that it used in making rifles.

-Especially sling and stock changes later proved more practical then the ones used in rifle M/28-30.
-14th of April 1939 the new M/39 rifle got excepted into use, this was highly unusual as there was no final prototype and even final blueprints didn't exist yet.
+Especially sling and rifle stock used in M/39 proved more practical than the ones used in rifle M/28-30.
+14th of April 1939 the new M/39 rifle got approved into military use, this was highly unusual in such a early phase, there was not yet final prototype and even final blueprints did not exist yet.
 Then came Winter War and messed the production plans, all depots and gun factories had their hands full without new rifle to be introduced to production.
 First order of 20,000 rifles was not made (to Sako) until April of 1940.
-Supply department of Finnish Army HQ sent some questions to all Army Corps asking experiences about existing rifles in war, feedback was used for suggesting changes to M/39 rifle.
+Supply department of Finnish Army HQ sent some questions to all Army Corps asking experiences gained about existing rifles used during Winter War and resulting feedback was used for suggesting changes to M/39 rifle.

-The mass production didn't start until late summer of 1940 and even then Sako production was delayed.
-Finnish troops didn't get any M/39 rifles until 1941.
-Finnish Army HQ ordered 60,000 rifles of this type from Sako during WW2 and got about 53,500 of them before Continuation War ended.
-The remaining 6,500 were made soon after the war in year 1945.
-HQ of Home Troops ordered some 20,500 rifles from Sako with finances of Suojeluskunta (HQ of Home-front troops was ex Suojeluskunta GHQ), they managed get some 10,500 of those before war ended.
-Also Weapons Depot 3 (AV3) manufactured about 30,300 M/39 rifles.
-The rifles M/39 manufactured in Gun Depot 3 had barrels made by VKT (Valtion Kivääritehdas = State rifle factory), while Sako manufactured also the barrels for M/39 rifles that it produced.
-Large scale production of M/39 ended in 1945, but smaller scale production from existing and unfinished parts continued until 1970's (Last known years of this small-scale production were 1970 and 1973).
-Large number of rifle M/39 remained warehoused until they early 1990's, when Finland bought about 200,000 AKM-type assault rifles from Germany and China.
-Finnish military has been selling M/39 rifles since and at the moment (year 2006) almost all have been sold.
+The mass production of rifle M/39 did not start until late summer of 1940 and even then starting manufacturing in Sako factory was delayed.
+Because of this Finnish troops did not get any M/39 rifles until year 1941.
+Finnish Army HQ ordered 60,000 rifles of this type from Sako during World War 2 and received about 53,500 of them before Continuation War ended.
+The remaining 6,500 were completed soon after the war in year 1945.
+HQ of Home Front Troops (previous GHQ of Civil Guard) ordered some 20,500 rifles from Sako with finances of Civil Guard and received some 10,500 of those rifles before the war ended.
+Also Weapons Depot 3 (AV3) manufactured about 30,300 M/39 rifles, which went to Armed Forces.
+The rifles M/39 manufactured in Weapons Depot 3 had rifle barrels made by VKT (Valtion Kivääritehdas = State Rifle Factory), while Sako manufactured also the barrels for M/39 rifles that it produced.
+The most important component that AV3 manufactured for rifles that it assembled were rifle stocks, while Sako manufactured also the rifle stocks that it needed for its own rifle production.
+In typical Finnish manner much of the parts (receivers, grand majority of bolt parts, magazine components...) used for manufacturing rifle M/39 were recycled parts from earlier Mosin-Nagant rifles.
+Large scale production of rifle M/39 ended year 1945, but smaller scale production from existing (and often previously unfinished) parts continued until 1970's - last known years of this small-scale production were 1970 and 1973.

 7,62 mm Military Rifle M/91-30: